Japan Rail Pass vs Point to Point Train Tickets

 The JR Pass offers travellers truly flexible, convenient travel and has been described by Rail Plus customers as the "easiest and most comfortable way to get around Japan" (Graham, Adelaide) and "absolutely essential" (Georgina, Auckland).

-A Japan Rail Pass is only available for purchase outside of Japan, and travellers must be in possession of a valid Japanese tourist visa.
+You should book your pass before the departure (travellers must be in possession of a valid Japanese tourist visa).
+Passes are harder to obtain locally and cost more.
 Conversely, the Japan Rail point to point tickets are only available for purchase within Japan.
-This means you can’t purchase tickets from Australia or New Zealand before you leave the country.
+This means you can't purchase tickets from Australia or New Zealand before you leave the country.

 Travelling by rail in Japan is a thrilling experience which immerses you in an important part of the country's culture.
 The first Shinkansen was waved away by Emperor Hirohito as it left Tokyo and journeyed toward Osaka at 210 km/h in 1964.
 The design of this train created a blueprint for railway travel around the globe.